SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

     <tr>
       <td>Thermal resistance</td>
       <td>
-        Component must be able to operate reliably from -25°C to 70°C (FalconUsersGuide, 2021).
+        Components must be able to operate reliably from -25°C to 70°C (FalconUsersGuide, 2021).
       </td>
       <td>
-        Component must pass the thermal cycling test for qualifications testing.
-More details on thermal cycling test will becovered by Mingchuan
+        PCB must pass the thermal cycling test for qualifications testing.
+More details on thermal cycling test will becovered by Mingchuan.
       </td>
     </tr>
     <tr>
       <td>Mechanical robustness</td>
       <td>
-        Component must be able to operate reliably after intense vibrations from all axis experienceed during launch.
+        PCB must be able to operate reliably after intense vibrations from all 3 axes experienced during launch.
       </td>
       <td>
-        Component must pass the random and sine vibrations test for qualifications testing.
+        PCB must pass the random and sine vibrations test for qualifications testing.
 More details on vibration tests will be covered by Mingchuan.
       </td>
     </tr>
   </tbody>